tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 #### Hooks in action

-To get a better feel for when each hook is invoked, the gif below demonstrates when each hook fires in the context of a Pry CLI session.
+To get a better feel for when each event is fired, the gif below demonstrates when each event fires in the context of a Pry CLI session.
 The gif below also includes examples of hooks registered via the `before_command` and `after_command` command hooks we discussed previously.
 It's worth noting that the pattern of events below should not be relied upon when crafting Pry plugins.
-Plugins like `pry-byebug` that assume control of when Pry is initialized can cause variations in this pattern, though the variation is mainly related to when and how often the `when_started` hook is fired.
+Plugins like `pry-byebug` that assume control of when Pry is initialized can cause variations in this pattern, though the variation is mainly related to when and how often the `when_started` event is fired.

 ![Pry Hooks in Action][Pry Hooks in Action]

 #### Registering hooks

-New callbacks can be registered with any of Pry's hook events using the `add_hook` method of the `Pry.config.hooks` object (an instance of `Pry::Hooks`).
-For example, a `when_started` callback could be registered like
+New hooks can be registered with any of Pry's events using the `add_hook` method of the `Pry.config.hooks` object (an instance of `Pry::Hooks`).
+For example, a `when_started` hook could be registered like so:
-so:

 ```ruby
 Pry.config.hooks.add_hook(:when_started, "my_hook") do |target, options, pry|